tarikjn/node-style-loader/README.md

 # server-style-loader

 `server-style-loader` is a Webpack loader for loading styles on the server side.
-It bahave almost identically to `style-loader`, which allows you to use it without changing the way you load CSS in your application components.
+It behave almost identically to `style-loader`, which allows you to use it without changing the way you load CSS in your application components.

 `server-style-loader` supports critical path style rendering without imposing any import splitting method.
 This allows you to have a style loading path independant from your rendering path and has performance implications.